Lorenzobattistela/javascript-projects/README.md

 # javascript-projects
-Javascript projects that i built for practice
+Javascript projects that i built for practice, containing my projects and ideas for those who want to learn javascript too!